SEESolutions-it/DpdlEngine/README.md

 The DpdlEngine lite release software package has the following limitations/restrictions:

-	- At startup, the DpdlEngine requires the execution of a validation script.
+* At startup, the DpdlEngine requires the execution of a validation script.
 The script simply accesses a html website at www.seesolutions.it for validation.

-	  The validation script can be inspected here:
+The validation script can be inspected here: ./DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h

-	  ./DpdlLibs/DemoDpdl_validator/validateDpdlDemo.h
+* The DpdlEngine parameters and configuration file 'DpdlEngine.ini' cannot be customized

-	- The DpdlEngine parameters and configuration file 'DpdlEngine.ini' cannot be customized
+* The class reference file (classes.txt), used for dynamic loading of library classes via loadObj(..) and getClass(..) methods can be edited only in the registered version of Dpdl.

-	- The class reference file (classes.txt), used for dynamic loading of library classes via loadObj(..) and getClass(..) methods can be edited only in the registered version of Dpdl.
+* The execution of Dpdl scripts is limited to 500 lines of code

-	- The execution of Dpdl scripts is limited to 500 lines of code
+* The Dpdl scripting API function 'systemExec' only executes the system commands in the registered version of Dpdl

-	- The Dpdl scripting API function 'systemExec' only executes the system commands in the registered version of Dpdl
+* The interface to develop custom API extensions (DpdlExtension) is available only in the registered version of Dpdl

-	- The interface to develop custom API extensions (DpdlExtension) is available only in the registered version of Dpdl
+* The compilation of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl

-	- The compilation of DpdlPackets via Dpdl code definition files (ex. dpdl_PHONEBOOK.c) is available only in the registered version of Dpdl
+* The full Java API is available only in the registered Dpdl version (but Dpdl scripting API is available)